benjaminxscott/highnoon/README.md

 ## Build instructions
-TODO addme
+1. Create a new application in [app-engine](https://console.cloud.google.com)
-1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
+1. Set `application` in app.yaml to the app ID you have registered
 1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
 1. (Optional) Generate your client library(ies) with the endpoints tool.
- Deploy your application.
+1. Deploy your application.

 ## How to Play